Last update September 2016 (changes to R6 on the IF board and a new BFO/product detector)

 Since building this receiver I've noticed a few issues, mostly related to the Hycas IF board.
 There is a known issue with the IF board where the AGC Voltage creeps down as the ambient temperature rises, this seems to be worse with a surface mount board.
 Q10 has a 1.5 Meg Ohm collector load resistor and responds wildly to even a few millivolts change on it's base.
 The effect can be replicated by warming the board to around 50 deg C, where the AGC Voltage drops from over 6 Volts to less than 1 Volt.
 The "work around" is to use a lower value of resistor at R6 than that suggested on the circuit.
 Dropping R6 from 270 Ohm to 220 Ohm works for me on both the surface mount board in this receiver and a through hole board.

-The other IF board related issue is the possible synth oscillator pick up (or instability) where you notice the S-meter reading around S5 on 160m with no signal.
-Tuning the input capacitor on the IF board removes the problem.
+The other IF board related issue is synth oscillator pick up, where you notice the S-meter reading around S5 on 160m with no signal.
+Tuning the input capacitor on the IF board may resolve the problem.
+Also try improving the screening of the output relays on the IF filter board and fitting a better cable or connectors that connect the synth in the receiver to the transmitter.

 BFO leakage can be troublesome, even with the BFO board in what appears to be a fully screened box.
 After building the updated BFO board, I was surprised to see the S-meter rise when switching to LSB.
 Checking with an oscilloscope, there was around 5 mV of RF on the LSB oscillator supply line on the outside of the screened box.
 The issue arose from using double sided print board for the BFO box, the feedthrough capacitor for LSB had the extra decoupling capacitors soldered to the outside of the box, the CW and USB ones were on the inside.
 The outer copper on the print board was grounded around an inch or so away from the LSB feedthrough and that was sufficient to allow BFO leakage.